MIT-LCP/mimic-website/content/gettingstarted/access.md

 - Follow [the instructions](https://physionet.org/pnw/login) to create and log in to a PhysioNetWorks account.
 If you already have a PhysioNetWorks account, [log in to it](https://physionet.org/pnw/login).
 - On your PhysioNetWorks project page, click on the link titled "[MIMIC-III Clinical Database](https://physionet.org/works/MIMICIIIClinicalDatabase/)", and follow the instructions to apply for access.

-When your application has been approved you will receive emails containing instructions for downloading the database from PhysioNetWorks.
-Approval may take several business days, and will be delayed if your request is missing any required information.
+"When your application has been approved you will receive emails containing instructions for downloading the database from PhysioNetWorks.
+Approval may take several business days, and will be delayed if your request is missing any required information or if you have not completed the [required CITI training]( https://physionet.org/works/MIMICIIClinicalDatabase/CITI_instructions.shtml).